A recent Easter sponsored Bunny Hop!

 We are a school that promotes physical, social, emotional and mental health in a range of different ways.
 Take a look below to find out more.

-We have been successful in achieving Healthy Schools Status in 2022-2025.
+We have been successful in achieving Healthy Schools Status in 2025-2028 again.
 A healthy school is defined as:

 A school that promotes physical, social, emotional and mental health and helps equip pupils, staff and families with the skills and attitudes to make informed decisions about their health.